archeYR/ros-build-msvc-wine/README.md

 If you don't have a GPU that supports Vulkan then either install the lavapipe ICD (and also its x86 build if you're using multilib/multiarch) or otherwise invoke `d3dcompiler_47` instead of `renderer=vulkan` in winetricks.

-Now download Visual Studio installer, extract `VisualStudioSetup.exe` and run `vs_setup_bootstrapper.exe`, once it loads check "Desktop development with C++" and install.
+Now download Visual Studio installer and run it, once it loads check "Desktop development with C++" and install.

 Visual Studio IDE won't load, but MSVC build tools should be available once you run build tools command prompt.